 Lingoda is an innovative online language school that brings native speaking teachers into your living room.
 Their learning platform will ensure you’re speaking like the French before you know it.
 Whether you're learning for business or pleasure, simply choose the right time and ability level for you and join one of Lingoda’s classes from the comfort of your home.

-That irritating moment when you come up with the perfect witty comeback but only too late is known as ’staircase wit’, reportedly coined by 18th-century philosopher Diderot who found he could only think of suitable retorts after walking away from an argument, literally down the stairs.
+You’re unable to come up with the perfect witty comeback in the moment, but it hits you three hours later, usually in the shower?
+That irritating inclination is known as “staircase wit”.
+Diderot, the 18th-century philosopher, coined it when he realized he could only think of suitable retorts after walking away from an argument, literally… while walking down the stairs.

 L’appel du vide